NN4TT4NN/samba_server_config/README.md

 - **write list = @contabilidade** - means that only this group can write into the contabilidade folder
 - **browseable = yes** - it makes sure that you can browse the files into your Windows machine

+**NOTE:** _you can check out the scripts folder in this repository, there's a configuration file **smb.conf**, you can take a look at the configuration and it's explaning in the bottom of that file._

 <br/>
 <br/>
 <br/>